-5 tips on building a serious business from the CEO of Upside Down House
+Tips on building a serious business from Upside Down House

 24-year-old entrepreneur Tom is the CEO of a very topsy-turvy business: Upside Down House, an upside down tourist attraction in Bournemouth.
 Less than one year into trading, Tom already has plans to open a second house and has a vision to open dozens of houses for visitors all over the UK.
 We spoke to the Barclaycard Business customer about getting his upside down dream taken seriously, the power of social media marketing, and his top tips for small business owners.

 Tom’s business plan – to construct a house built completely on its head as a residential tourist attraction – is not your everyday small business plan.

 “I never had any uncertainty about building the first house”